Avaiga/taipy-doc/docs/manuals/gui/pages/html.md

 """)
 ```

-Notice that, in line 18 where the button element is defined, the setting of the event handler has
+Notice that, in line 18, where the button element is defined, the setting of the event handler has
 disappeared.
-Instead, in lines 12 and 13, we indicate that when the button emits the "click" event,
+Instead, in lines 12 and 13, we indicate that the function should be invoked when the
-the function should be invoked.
+button emits the "click" event.